 Life is nuanced and not soundbite.

-Even the events of 2020 reveal two sides: on the one working from home might have made life much easier for women in the workforce especially working mothers, particularly in professions like management consultancy where long hours and travel are often the norm.
+Even the events of 2020 reveal two sides: on the one working from home might have made life much easier for women in the workforce especially working mothers, particularly in professions like management consultancy where long hours and travel are often the norms.

-On the other difficulties with childcare, home schooling and the “always on” aspect of home working seem to have disproportionately hit women.
+On the other difficulties with childcare, homeschooling and the “always-on” aspect of home working seem to have disproportionately hit women.

 Care is needed to both embed the advances of recent years but also to avoid squandering goodwill by overlooking the potential for appearances of unfairness.

 Indeed is discriminating in favour of women by definition discriminating against men?